This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 AIA Colorado seeks member volunteers to serve on committees that embody the mission, vision, and values of the organization.

-Volunteering with AIA Colorado is a great way to use leadership skills, meet like-minded colleagues, expand your network, and shape the profession.
+Volunteering with AIA Colorado is a great way to use leadership skills, meet like-minded colleagues, expand your network, and help shape the profession.
 We encourage candidates from a variety of perspectives and backgrounds including career stage, firm size, practice type, location, and personal demographics.

 Ongoing Communications

 The Academy of Architecture for Health Knowledge Community provides educational and networking opportunities for members who work on healthcare projects and seek to advance this rapidly evolving area of practice.
+AIA Colorado members interesting in attending these events need not complete this volunteer application.
+The steering committee includes a Chair, Vice Chair (or Co-Chair), and Secretary.
+Additionally, two or more At-Large Members may be appointed.

 Steering Committee Responsibilities